TriggerGear/HyperBout/Readme.md

   * Starting node application js file
 * HyperPlayer.js:
   * Player class of whose data will be sent from client to/from host

+### To start the game
+simply open the index.html file located in public folder